How to Install OpenJDK 8 on Ubuntu 24.04, 22.04 or 20.04

 Compile Java Code

 With our Java program written, it’s time to compile the code.
-Compiling translates our source code into bytecode, which the Java Virtual Machine (JVM) can then execute.
+Compiling translates our source code into bytecode, which the Java Virtual Machine (JVM) can execute.

 Run the following command to compile your Java program: